 During 2009, the Company began planning its transition to IFRS.
-The process will consist of three phases: Scoping and Diagnostics, Analysis and Development, and Implementation and Review.
+The process consists of three phases: Scoping and Diagnostics, Analysis and Development, and Implementation and Review.

-Phase One: Scoping and Diagnostics, which involves project planning and identification of differences between current Canadian GAAP and IFRS, was completed in the third quarter of 2009 with the assistance of external advisors.
-This process identified the areas of accounting difference of highest potential impact to the Company, based on existing IFRS, as: IFRS 1 "First Time Adoption of IFRS"; International Accounting Standard ("IAS") 21 "The Effects of Changes in Foreign Exchange Rates"; and, IAS 16 "Property, Plant & Equipment".
-As part of this phase, preliminary recommendations were made in respect of transitional elections available under IFRS 1, "First-Time Adoption of International Reporting Standards".
-At the present time the company is planning to apply two of the 17 exemptions which include:
+Phase One: Scoping and Diagnostics, which involved project planning and identification of differences between current Canadian GAAP and IFRS, was completed in the third quarter of 2009 with the assistance of external advisors.

+The resulting identified areas of accounting difference of highest potential impact to the Company, were: IFRS 1 "First-time Adoption of IFRS"; International Accounting Standard ("IAS") 21 "The Effects of Changes in Foreign Exchange Rates"; and, IAS 16 "Property, Plant and Equipment".